 When I go back in a couple of weeks, I am off to Phnom Penh to help out in an orphanage before heading to the beach.

-www.asialifeguide.com is a great source of information. about 10 years ago
+www.asialifeguide.com is a great source of information. over 10 years ago

 Siem Reap is *the* place to go, to visit Angkor Wat.
 Top tip: If you do go for sunrise, check out a temple or two immediately afterwards, as most people piss off back to Siem Reap for brekky, so you'll have the place pretty much to yourself, which the best way to see it.

 I did the 'amazing' boat ride from Siem Reap to Battambang, and I wouldn't do it again.
 Nine hours on a hard seat on a noisy boat.
-It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. about 10 years agoAnswered by richard maddock via Travellr.com
+It's kind of interesting, but nowhere near as great as it was cracked up to be, imho. over 10 years agoAnswered by richard maddock via Travellr.com

 Oh yeah, forgot to say, I personally thought Battambang and Phnom Penh were a bit average, and I wouldn't go back to either.
 I wasn't overly impressed by Cambodia - the people were amazing though.
 If (when!)
-I go back I do want to check out Koh Konh island though, apparently it's meant to be quite good . . . about 10 years agoAnswered by richard maddock via Travellr.com
+I go back I do want to check out Koh Konh island though, apparently it's meant to be quite good . . . over 10 years agoAnswered by richard maddock via Travellr.com